phpable/fixes/README.md

 #### PCRE functions
 * preg_count

-The function returns the count of matches found by a pattern.
+Takes two arguments and returns the count of matches found by a pattern.
+The behavior is identical to the standard ```preg_replace``` function.

 Declaration: